 “A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:

 2. What words will express it?

 3. What image or idiom will make it clearer?

-4. Is this image fresh enough to have an effect?”
+4. Is this image fresh enough?”

-Thank you George.
-Now here are Creative Boom’s top tips on how to write the perfect blog post…
+Thank you, George.
+Now here are Creative Boom’s top tips on how to write the perfect blog post.

 First of all, consider your audience.
 Who are you writing for?
 Put them in your mind and imagine you’re sat with them down the local pub.
 What language would you adopt to get on their level?
 Would you be formal?
 Informal?
 Friendly or strictly professional?
 What about a combination of all of the above?
 Before you start typing, consider the audience and craft a specific writing style to suit who you’re targeting.